FAQ

 Absolutely!
 Crowd-sourcing helps in that whole community community building thing I've been blabbing about and it makes life easier.
 In the contact form box at the end, you can put you name and/or that you are submitting on behalf of whatever organization is putting on the event (E.G. On behalf of the Ellensburg Downtown Association).
 That prompts me to review the information from that source and puts you off the hook so to speak.
 Having a website to reference really helps with that process.
 Your email will then only be used to acknowledge your submission and let you know when it was published to the calendar.

-Yes, I did say there was no login/account bologna and I mean it.
-Your email will only be used for three things: To notify you 1) when your event has been successfully submitted and up for review, 2) if and only if there is further clarification needed and 3) when your event has been approved or in the limited case, denied.
+I take digital privacy and security very seriously.
+Your phone or email will only be used for three things: To notify you 1) when your event has been successfully submitted and up for review, 2) if and only if there is further clarification needed and 3) when your event has been approved or in the limited case, denied.
 Further discussion is welcome for the unlikely occurrence that your event is denied and an explanation will be given.
 Your email will not be used for anything nefarious or obnoxious.
 If you still don't believe me, “hide my email” is an awesome tool.
+Honestly, I'm a millennial and stopped regularly using the 'phone' part of my phone a long time ago.
+It would be a strange day indeed if I called or texted regarding your submission.
+That said, email is preferred.